Kyle Copp

-Kyle Thomas Copp (born 1 November 1996) is a Welsh semi-professional footballer who plays as a midfielder.
+Kyle Thomas Copp (born 1 November 1996) is a Welsh semi-professional footballer who plays as a midfielder for Mumbles Rangers.

 Club career

-Following his release from Swansea City, Copp signed for Football League Two side Yeovil Town on non-contract terms.
+Copy began his career with Swansea City at the age of 6, turning professional in 2015.
+Following his release from Swansea, Copp signed for Football League Two side Yeovil Town on non-contract terms.
 He made his professional debut on 30 August 2016 as a substitute in Yeovil's 4–3 victory over Portsmouth, in the EFL Trophy.

 On 30 December 2016, Copp signed for Southern League Premier Division side Merthyr Town.
 He moved to Spanish club CD Almuñecar City in January 2018.

 In December 2018, Copp joined Tercera División side Atarfe Industrial.